 Depression, even if it's severe, usually improves with medications or psychological counseling (psychotherapy) or both.
 If you or someone close to you thinks you may be depressed, talk to your doctor or a mental health professional.
 It's a sign of strength to ask for advice or seek help when you need it.

-Treatment with a doctor or mental health professional can help you learn healthy coping skills.
+Treatment, including psychotherapy, with a mental health professional can help you learn healthy coping skills.
 These may include:

 - Goals.
 Set realistic goals and prioritize tasks.